Ragyi/adobe-dtm/readme.txt

 = Data Layer =

-Adobe DTM for Wordpress builds a data layer variable for you.
-Using this you can easily insert data into your web pages to enhance the data collection.
-Some items include:
+Adobe DTM for Wordpress can build a JSON data layer variable for you to enhance data collection.
+The items that this plugin can insert into the data layer on the WordPress pages are:

+* Post/Page Type
+* Post/Page Sub Type
+* Post/Page ID
+* Post/Page Category Names
+* Post/Page Tag Names
+* Post/Page Author Names
+* Post/Page Date
+* Post/Page Title
+* Post/Page Custom Fields
-* post/page titles
+* Post/Page Count
-* post/page dates
+* Search Term
-* post/page category names
-* post/page tag names
-* post/page author names
+* Number of Search Results
+* Search Origin Page
-* post types
+* Logged-in Status
-* post count on the current page + in the current category/tag/taxonomy
-* logged in status
-* logged in user role
+* Logged-in User Role
-* search data
+* Comment Count

-* comments exist and comment count
+The plugin will also allow you to rename the JavaScript variable for the data layer, as well as each sub object in the data layer.

 == Installation ==